 In efforts address any potential water supply/demand imbalances, IID adopted a revised Equitable Distribution Plan for the apportionment of water to all water user categories including for commercial/industrial water uses such as the proposed Project.
 Implementation of the EDP initiates every January 1st, and continues throughout the year unless the IID Board of Directors takes specific action.
 The latest revisions to the EDP were made in July of 2023 (IID EDP).
 Under the EDP, water supplies may be restricted to project/facility as described under the IID Water Supply & Demand Section, Equitable Distribution Plan sub-section of this WSA.

-In June 2022, U.S. Bureau of Reclation Commissioner Camille Touton testified before a congressional committee and called for the Basin states to develop a plan before the end of the year to reduce demands by 2-4 million acre-feet per year, through 2026, or the Secretary of the Interior would take regulatory action to force these reductions in order to protect the Colorado River system in light of the prolonged drought conditions.
+In June 2022, U.S. Bureau of Reclamation Commissioner Camille Touton testified before a congressional committee and called for the Basin states to develop a plan before the end of the year to reduce demands by 2-4 million acre-feet per year, through 2026, or the Secretary of the Interior would take regulatory action to force these reductions in order to protect the Colorado River system in light of the prolonged drought conditions.

 In 2023, California submitted a voluntary conservation proposal to Reclamation to conserve up to 400,000 AFY through 2026 as their commitment to Lake Mead and the Colorado River System.
 Post 2026, new operating guidelines would come into effect, potentially affecting all River contractors.
 IID is working diligently with federal agencies and Colorado River contractors to minimize impacts to the local community while simultaneously ramping up water conservation programs in an effort to augment local water supplies, to some degree, should Basin-wide cuts be unavoidable.
 In the interim, IID has entered into a System Conservation Implementation Agreement (SCIA) with the U.S. Bureau of Reclamation for its share of the California proposal under a voluntary plan that would not exceed 300,000 AFY (through 2026) and result in compensation from Reclamation for local water conservation efforts.